avqpereira/automated-basis-sales-forecast/README.md

  	- 14x Monthly sale (in units)

 ## Functionality
-This notebook saves about 1~2 hours of data manipulation
+This notebook saves about 4 hours of work with data manipulation.
+It also provides all the necessary information for the review of the sales forecast.

 ## Tech Stack
 - Python